 We shot ‘em high and low and coming and going and everywhere in between.
 After the first few shots we realized we could not miss.
 “Bang” and down and splash.
 The 12 gauge smoothbores boomed again and again until we ran out of shells and pouches to stuff the birds.

 You might have guessed that this was before the advent of non-toxic shot, which it was.
 But it was a deadly load -- #5 lead, about an ounce and a quarter.
 Fancy guns we had not, these were stubby 870s and a Mossberg pump.
 We all shot pump guns.
 Looking back now I realize the perfect shotgun shell also had a critical and unseen companion – confidence.

 Confidence in your load makes any load the perfect waterfowl shotgun shell…for you.
 Think of all the ink spilled in magazines touting this load or that.
-Bananas I say!
+Hogwash and Coot Snot I say!

 It’s confidence mister that helped you make that shot, confidence.

 Last year the missus and I split a case of steel #3s for our waterfowl duties.
 I find this is very roughly the modern/post non-toxic requirement equivalent to a load of chilled #5 lead.
 Doubles nicely as a pheasant load and will drop any pesky goose which dares to appear front and center.
-A 3” shell will get you up to an ounce and a quarter.
+A 3” shell will get you near that ounce and a quarter mark.
 Heavier than 4s, better pattern than 2s.

-We never outgrew those frugal tendencies forged and set in our youth; our shells tend to be inexpensive.
+We didn't outgrow those frugal tendencies forged and set in our youth; our shells tend to be inexpensive.
 Never did warm to the idea of pitching a dollar out my barrel with each tug of the trigger.